chrisruis/MutTui/docs/Getting_started/options.md

 Use this if specifying labels that only change on tip branches

-#### --exclude_root_branches
+#### --include_root_branches

-Use this if the tree has long branches immediately off the root.
-The direction of mutations along these branches may not be inferred reliably.
-If these branches are long relative to the tree, a high proportion of the mutations may be on these branches and therefore the obtained spectrum may be unreliable
+Mutations on the two branches immediately downstream of the root are excluded by default as their direction may not be inferred reliably.
+Use this option to include mutations on these branches

 #### --start_from_treetime